Charles Bruffy

 Charles Bruffy (born 1958) is an American choral conductor.
-He is artistic director of the Kansas City Chorale in Kansas City, Missouri, and is formerly the Chorus Director of the Kansas City Symphony.
+He was artistic director of the Kansas City Chorale in Kansas City, Missouri, and is formerly the Chorus Director of the Kansas City Symphony.
 He lives in Kansas City.

 Education and career

 Charles Bruffy received his bachelor's degree in piano performance from Missouri Western State College in St. Joseph, Missouri, and a master's degree in vocal performance from the Conservatory of Music at the University of Missouri Kansas City.
 He received the Spotlight Alumni Award from the Conservatory of Music at UMKC's 1999 Alumni Awards Luncheon.
 He received the UMKC Class of 2016 Alumni Award for the Conservatory.
 In October 2017 he received the Signature Sinfonian award from the Phi Mu Alpha Sinfonia fraternity.

 Bruffy began his career as a tenor soloist for Robert Shaw (conductor), performing with the Robert Shaw Festival Singers for recordings and concerts in France and at Carnegie Hall in New York.
 Shaw encouraged Bruffy's development as a conductor, and in 1996 he was invited by American Public Media's Performance Today to help celebrate Shaw's eightieth birthday with an on-air tribute.
 In 1999, The New York Times named Bruffy as the late Shaw's potential heir.
-Bruffy became artistic director of the Kansas City Chorale in 1988.
+Bruffy served as the artistic director of the Kansas City Chorale from 1988 to 2026.
 He also served as Director of Music at Rolling Hills Presbyterian Church for many years.
 He was the Chorus Director of the Kansas City Symphony Chorus from 2008 to 2025.

 Bruffy conducts workshops and clinics both across the US and internationally.
 In 2015, he conducted the Texas All-State Choir.
 He presented workshops and conducted one of his choirs, the Kansas City Chorale, for the Association of Canadian Choral Communities at Podium 2014 – Halifax, Nova Scotia, in 2014.
 He was a clinician for the Anúna International Choral Summer School in 2013, and his past engagements include clinics and conducting in Beijing, China; Sydney, Australia and Incheon, Korea among other cities.
 He has taught at the Westminster Choir College Summer Conducting Institute in Princeton, New Jersey, every summer since 2006.

 He is a member of the Advisory Boards of the Atlanta Young Singers of Callanwolde and WomenSing in the San Francisco Bay area, and he served on the board of Chorus America for seven years.
 Bruffy has commissioned and premiered works by composers such as Ola Gjeilo, Matthew Harris, Anne Kilstofte, Libby Larsen, Zhou Long, Cecilia McDowall, Stephen Paulus, Steven Sametz, Philip Stopford, Steven Stucky, Joan Szymko, Eric Whitacre, Jean Belmont and Chen Yi.
 He has edited scores for the Roger Dean Company, a division of The Lorenz Corporation, which publishes a choral series specializing in music for professional ensembles and sophisticated high school and college choirs.